cbmr-data/cbmr-data.github.io/esrum/source/tips/batching_commands.rst

 This section describes way to batch commands without using Slurm.
-This is intended to be used both with singular jobs and in conjunction with Slurm job arrays (see the :ref:`s_job_arrays` section), for example when you need to run a large number of small jobs.
+This is intended to be used both with singular jobs and in conjunction with Slurm job arrays (see the :ref:`s_job_arrays` section), for example when you need to run many small jobs.

 Running tasks as described on this page has a lower overhead than jobs scheduled tasks via Slurm, and is therefore well suited for running